+Units-of-Activity

-UNITS-OF-ACTIVITY Under the units-of-activity method, useful life is expressed in terms of the total units of production or use expected from the asset rather than as a time period.
-The units-of-activity method is ideally suited to factory tion stops when the asset's book value equals expected salvage value.
+Under the units-of-activity method, useful life is expressed in terms of the total units of production or use expected from the asset, rather than as a time period.
+The units-of-activity method is ideally suited to factory machinery.
+Production can be measured in units of output or in machine hours.
+This method can also be used for such assets as delivery equipment (miles driven) and airplanes (hours in use).
+The units-of-activity method is generally not suitable for buildings or furniture, because depreciation for these assets is more a function of time than of use.